Those who read the email I sent last night know that I lost a very important person in my life this week.

-In fact, in March of this year, 2018, Eileen ran a HALF MARATHON with her daughter, Fiona!
+In fact, in March of 2018, Eileen ran a HALF MARATHON with her daughter, Fiona!

 Oh my gosh, Katy!
 What an amazing kitchen you have created.
 I love all of it.
-Thank you for sharing all of those inspiration posts.
+Thank you for sharing all of those inspirational posts.
 Going for another coffee and spending the morning reading all of these!
-Thank you so much Laurel, you are the best.
+Thank you so much, Laurel; you are the best.

 Oh my gosh, I was PART of your rise to success and have listened twice and LEARNED so much!

 LuAnn has a serious talent for interviewing.
-She does a great job of keeping the conversation on track, recapping, asking relevant questions, remembering past podcasts, all of it!
+She does a great job of keeping the conversation on track, recapping, asking relevant questions, and remembering past podcasts!

 WOW!
 And yes, listen to Eileen!

-One more of LuAnn’s podcasts I think is a good listen is the one with Elizabeth Scruggs https://luannnigara.com/305-elizabeth-scruggs-the-things-i-learned-from-a-well-designed-business/ I have also worked with Elizabeth and in her interview she shares many of the tools that she learned about through LuAnn.
-There is a fun quiz app, Facebook Live tools, tools to build your email list.
+One more of LuAnn’s podcasts I think is a good listen is Elizabeth Scruggs https://luannnigara.com/305-elizabeth-scruggs-the-things-i-learned-from-a-well-designed-business/.
+I have also worked with Elizabeth, and in her interview, she shares many of the tools that she learned about through LuAnn.
+There is a fun quiz app, Facebook Live tools, and tools to build your email list.
 A lot of really cool things which people may not know about.

 Um nooooooo.
 I was a hot MESS!!!
 But, thank you just the same.
-And as you can see, Eileen was always promoting her other clients as she often did me too.
+And as you can see, Eileen was always promoting her other clients as she often did me.

 I would love a house on St. Simons and think this is lovely.
-How about sending the photos to Linda Holt for editing? https://www.lindaholtcreative.com/photo-editing/ She has a great eye and so pleasant to work with.
-Happy vacation Laurel, you deserve a little time away!
+How about sending the photos to Linda Holt for editing? https://www.lindaholtcreative.com/photo-editing/ She has a great eye and is so pleasant to work with.
+Happy vacation Laurel; you deserve a little time away!